Scroll & Go logo

 It's located at Passeig de Gràcia, 92, in the Eixample district of Barcelona, Spain.

-The best time to visit Casa Milà is either early in the morning or late in the afternoon to avoid the crowds.
-Evening visits are also recommended, as the building is beautifully illuminated, highlighting its unique architecture and providing a different perspective on Gaudí's masterpiece.
+Best time to visit Casa Milà is early morning or late afternoon to avoid the crowd.
+Evenings can also be recommended as this place is beautifully lit up that highlights its unique architecture and provides a different perspective of the Gaudí masterpiece.

-Free entrance to Casa Milà (La Pedrera) is typically not available as it is a major tourist attraction with an entrance fee.
-However, there are certain exceptions and promotions that may allow for free or discounted access.
-For example, on some special occasions or cultural events, free access might be granted.
-Additionally, certain discount cards or tourist passes available in Barcelona might include Casa Milà as part of their package.
+Generally, free entry to Casa Milà (La Pedrera) is not granted since it is one of the popular tourist attractions that charge an entry fee.
+However, there can be exceptions through some promotions where visitors could be granted free or discounted access.
+Free access sometimes occurs on such special occasions or cultural events.
+To add, some of the discount cards or tourist passes available within Barcelona might include Casa Milà as part of their offerings.